royhsu/tiny-console/README.md

   }
 }
 ```
 It's time to log some message!
-Instead of calling `write(:)`  directly from the default logging store, you should use `logger` from environment values.
+Instead of calling `write(:)`  directly from the default logging store, you should use the `logger` from environment values.

 ```swift
 import Logging